unahouExosite/docs/CONTRIBUTING.md

 ```
 ---
-title: UDP Single Shot
+title: Introduction
-template: two-column
+template: default
 ---
 ```

-There are two variables that are currently supported. `title` is used to set the HTML title tag in the template. `template` is used to set the HTML template that is used, it can either be set to "two-column" or "default" (which is the default).
+There are two variables that are currently supported. `title` is used to set the HTML title tag in the template. `template` is used to set the HTML template that is used, it can be "default" (which is the default).

 Frontmatter is optional.

 ## Developing

+First step is to get the documentation files on your local machine!
+The best way to do that is to us git and clone the documentation repository from github.

+If you don't know how to use git, see the <a href="https://i.exosite.com/display/ENG/GIT+Usage+Guide">in-house tutorial</a>, go get a github account, and work with the documentation team to get your user added to the github documentation project.
+Once you do that, you can open a command line, and clone the repository onto your local machine via git clone (for example: git clone https://github.com/exosite/docs.git).
+If you are working on a branch, make sure to switch to that branch before editing files...

+### Local Preview

 When making changes that are more substantial than a technical or grammar fix you'll probably want to fix preview your changes locally.
 You'll need three